chnm/crdh-jekyll/_essays/v02-02-a-committee-of-the-whole.md

 response to difference moments, contexts, and immediate or long-term needs.
 The shape and series of changes in each of the regional communities deserves far greater attention to gain greater understandings of the hemispheric and local contexts.
-Part of the work to be done involves more archival research in these arenas and their contemporaries---Black churches, Free Masons, schools, mutual aid societies, vigilance committees---as well as further archives of the Underground Railroad and anti-slavery networks.
+Part of the work to be done involves more archival research in these arenas and their contemporaries—Black churches, Free Masons, schools, mutual aid societies, vigilance committees—as well as further inquiry in the archives of the Underground Railroad and anti-slavery networks.

 That continuing work recalls one of the more common parliamentary gestures used in the Colored Conventions.
 During a meeting, participants